appsmithorg/appsmith-docs/website/docs/advanced-concepts/version-control-with-git/connecting-to-git-repository.md

   <VideoEmbed host="youtube" videoId="Z67SfBpKrnk" title="Initial Commit | Git Sync" caption="Initial Commit | Git Sync"/>

 :::info
 In the community edition, You can connect up to **three** private repositories in a workspace.
-If you wish to connect more, you can upgrade to the [Enterprise Edition](https://www.appsmith.com/pricing) (coming soon).
+If you wish to connect more, you can upgrade to the [Business Edition](https://www.appsmith.com/pricing).
 However, you can connect **unlimited** public repositories.
 :::